 New report published to enhance FPSO safety

-ABS has published industry best practices to address the challenges posed by an aging global Floating Production Storage and Offloading (FPSO) fleet.
+ABS has published industry best practices to address the challenges posed by an aging global Floating Production Storage and Offloading (FPSO) safety.

 Enhancing Safety on FPSOs: Operations and Maintenance is the output from an ABS-led working group consisting of Chevron, Shell Trading (U.S.) Company, Petrobras, MODEC and SBM as well as The Bahamas Maritime Authority (BMA), the Republic of the Marshall Islands (RMI) Registry, and the U.S. Coast Guard 8th District.
 Continue reading “New report published to enhance FPSO safety”